marcellocurto/roark/README.md

 ![](/img/main.jpg)

-The overview of the projects can be customized with colors individual colors for each project.
+The overview of the projects can be customized with individual colors for each project.

 ![](/img/work.jpg)